nathanaelhoun/Abpyssathon/README.md

 # Features

 - 🏆 Count the points for all members and output a ranking.
-A point equals the absence to one lesson
+A point equals to an absence during one lesson
-- 🎲 Pick a random member, he/she will have to do this task no one wants to do
+- 🎲 Pick a random member, he/she will have to do _this_ task no one wants to do
 - 🎲 Make random teams with the members of a discord role, to gain time for our class projects
 - 🏷️ Create roles in the guild (because we create a lot of roles)
-- 🏓 Last but not least, answers "Pong" to "&ping" (plus a special Medhi version with "&ping2")
+- 🏓 Last but not least, answers "Pong" to "&ping" (plus a special Medhi version with `&ping2`)

 See all commands with the `&help` bot command.

 # Deployment

-If you wish to use my instance of the bot, you can contact me at my email ([See my profile](https://github.com/nathanaelhoun)).
+If you wish to use my bot, you can email me ([see my profile](https://github.com/nathanaelhoun)).
 Otherwise you can deploy it by yourself:

 1. Clone the repository